diyjac/SDC-P3/README.md

 Use Behavioral Cloning to train a CNN regression model to drive a car in a simulator.

 SDC-P3 is a program written in Python to train a regression Keras CNN model with a Tensorflow backend to steer a simulated car in Udacity's Open Sourced Self-Driving Car Simulator: [https://github.com/udacity/self-driving-car-sim](https://github.com/udacity/self-driving-car-sim).
-More details can be found [here](./README-DETAILED)
+More details about the model in this repository can be found [here](./README-DETAILED.md)

 *NOTE: The model in this repository was trained in the older simulator*